 It’s frustrating, we know.
 You hear the term Microsoft account and you naturally believe they are referring to you Microsoft 365 account, but you sign into OneDrive and …where are your files?
 Wait a minute, I have two sets OneDrive folders set up on my computer, what’s going on?

 Back in the days of early Internet, Microsoft began offering a free email service called @hotmail.com later expanded to include the domains @outlook.com, @live.com.

-Microsoft now prevent anyone from creating free personal account with an email address already registered under Office 365 business services.
+Microsoft made a dogs breakfast of the problem by using the domain name office.com to register personal home versions of Microsoft Office, which is not a business service.
+Microsoft now prevent anyone from creating free personal account with an email address already registered under Microsoft 365 business services.
 But millions remain along with the confusion.
-So if you receive such a prompt, you now know whats going on – you have both services set up with same email address as the username.
-You just need to understand which one you are logging into.
+So if you receive such a prompt, you now know what’s going on – you have both services set up with same email address as the username.
+You just need to understand which service you are logging into.
 And those two sets of OneDrive folders on you computer?
-One is personal the other is work.
+One is personal the other is for work.
 The work one normally carries the company name next to it.